zzamboni/enwrite/README.md

 Evernote-powered statically-generated blogs and websites.

-Very early work-in-progress, more to come soon.
+Still work-in-progress but functional, more docs to come soon.

 The first time you run it (or if you use the `--auth` flag afterward) you will be asked to open an Evernote authentication page, and then to